MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/start-azure-cloud-shell.md

 | Go to [https://shell.azure.com](https://shell.azure.com), or select the **Launch Cloud Shell** button to open Cloud Shell in your browser. | [![Launch Cloud Shell in a new window](media/cloud-shell-try-it/launch-cloud-shell.png)](https://shell.azure.com) |
 | Select the **Cloud Shell** button on the menu bar at the upper right in the [Azure portal](https://portal.azure.com). | ![Cloud Shell button in the Azure portal](./media/cloud-shell-try-it/cloud-shell-menu.png) |

+## How to run code in Azure Cloud Shell

-To run the code in Azure Cloud Shell:
+To run code from a Microsoft document in Azure Cloud Shell:

 1. Start Cloud Shell.